AdaCore/training_material/courses/gnatcheck/010_gnatcheck.rst

    + *Note that any assignment to a mode* **out** *formal satisfies the check for that formal*

-      + *This error is not detected by GNATcheck, maybe will be by the compiler, definitely will be by CodePeer*
+      + *This error is not detected by :toolname:`GNATcheck`, maybe will be by the compiler, definitely will be by CodePeer*

 ----------------------
 Combining Rule Forms